exercism/java/exercises/concept/tim-from-marketing-2/.docs/hints.md

 # Hints

-## 1.- Print the name of all the employees
-WIP
+## 1. Get an employee by ID

+- This method returns an `Optional<Employee>` object, not an `Employee` one.

-## 2.- Print the name and department of a given employee
+## 2. Return the name and department of a given employee in a certain format

-WIP
+- You can call the method `getEmployeeById(int)` to get the employee.
+- Remember the syntax of the `ifPresentOrElse()` method.